What is String Project?

 What is the age range of the students?

-Students range from 2nd graders (approx. 8 years old) all the way up to high schoolers.
+Students range from 5 years old all the way up to adults.

 What level should my child be in?

-Level 1 is for begnners (2nd graders) and each level goes up with experience.
-If you are wondering where your child should be placed, please email a sample of your child playing their favorite piece and send it to us.
+Beginning Strings is for beginners in their first year of playing.
+Pre-Orchestra and Eclectic Styles Youth Orchestra are for students with some experience.
+Students entering with playing experience should videorecord a sample of your child playing their favorite piece and email it to us.
 Please see the 'Contact' page.

 When is String Project?